Fatigue is one of the most common concerns among people today. Studies show that 38% of American workers report feeling fatigued.

 Key Takeaways

-- Adrenal fatigue and hypothyroidism present with similar symptoms, such as fatigue, weight gain and muscle weakness.
+- Adrenal fatigue and hypothyroidism can present with similar symptoms, such as fatigue, weight gain, and muscle weakness.

-- Comprehensive lab testing of thyroid and adrenal hormones is needed to differentiate between the two conditions.
+- Comprehensive lab testing of thyroid and adrenal hormones can help differentiate between the two conditions.

-- If you are experiencing symptoms, consult a trusted healthcare provider for an assessment and appropriate treatment.
+- If you are experiencing symptoms, consult a trusted healthcare provider for an assessment and guidance.